-- The Restricted Share Units may be settled by delivery by the Participant to the (a) Corporation of a notice of settlement date, substantially in the form to the RSU Award Agreement, acknowledged by the Corporation, provided that no such delivery will be required in connection with a settlement pursuant to Section 7.6(a), 7.6(b) or 7.6(c) where a specific date for settlement is set out in such Section.
-In the event the Corporation does not receive a notice of settlement date on or before December 31st of the calendar year containing the applicable RSU Vesting Date, the settlement date will be December 31st of the calendar year containing the applicable RSU Vesting Date.
+- (a) The Restricted Share Units may be settled by delivery by the Participant to the Corporation of a notice of settlement date, substantially in the form to the RSU Award Agreement, acknowledged by the Corporation, provided that no such delivery will be required in connection with a settlement pursuant to Section 7.6(a) or 7.6(b) where a specific date for settlement is set out in such Section.
+In the event the Corporation does not receive a notice of settlement date on or before December 15th of the calendar year containing the applicable RSU Vesting Date, the settlement date will be December 15th of the calendar year containing the applicable RSU Vesting Date.
 On settlement, the Corporation will, for each vested Restricted Share Unit being settled, deliver to the Participant a cash payment equal to the Market Price of one Share as of the RSU Vesting Date (or Shares or a combination of cash and Shares in the sole discretion of the Board).
 No certificates for Shares issued in settlement will be issued to the Participant until the Participant and the Corporation have each completed all steps required by law to be taken in connection with the issuance of the Shares, including receipt from the Participant of payment or provision for all withholding taxes due as a result of the settlement of the Restricted Share Units.
-The delivery of certificates representing the Shares to be issued in settlement of Restricted Share Units will be contingent upon the fulfillment of any requirements contained in the RSU Award Agreement or applicable provisions of laws. - (b) For greater certainty, for Canadian Employee Taxpayers, in no event will such settlement be later than December 31st of the calendar year containing the applicable RSU Vesting Date nor will such settlement occur after the date specified in Section 7.2(c).
+The delivery of certificates representing the Shares to be issued in settlement of Restricted Share Units will be contingent upon the fulfillment of any requirements contained in the RSU Award Agreement or applicable provisions of laws. - (b) For greater certainty, for Canadian Employee Taxpayers, in no event will such settlement be later than December 15th of the calendar year containing the applicable RSU Vesting Date nor will such settlement occur after the date specified in Section 7.2(c). - (c) For greater certainty, no Participant shall have any right to demand to be paid in, or receive, Shares in respect of any Restricted Share Unit, and, notwithstanding any discretion exercised by the Corporation to settle any Restricted Share Unit, or portion thereof, in the form of Shares, the Corporation reserves the right to change such form of payment at any time until payment is actually made.